solo-io/supergloo/docs/content/guides/security/vault.md

 ## Updating RBAC

-In order for the new istio-agent sidecar we are going to install in the next step to work, we will need to give it the necessary RBAC permissions.
-These include reading and modifying Gloo Mesh resources.
-To do this we are going to update our `enterprise-agent` helm release on both clusters.
+The new istio-agent sidecar (we'll install in the next step) will need to read and modify Gloo Mesh resources.
+To enable the necessary RBAC permissions, we are going to update our `enterprise-agent` helm release on both clusters.

 If your `enterprise-agents` were installed via helm, and those manifests are applied using GitOps then add the following values to your `values.yaml` file.
 ```yaml